 I’ve gone on too long already in this post, but Part II will feature a discussion of the anatomy involved in a pseudo-Jones fracture, while part III will feature a collection of clips taken at various points in the healing process for the curious.
 Please let me know if you have any questions or comments below or on the Ultrasound+ community page.

-The post My Ultrasonic Hearing Beats Your X-Ray Vision – Part 1 appeared first on The Medial Approach to Emergency Medicine.
+The post My Ultrasonic Hearing Beats Your X-Ray Vision – Part 1 appeared first on The Medial Approach.